icshwi/e3training/workbook/chapter06.md

 In this lesson, you'll learn how to do the following:

-* Understand variables and parameters within an IOC
+* Understand variables and parameters within an IOC.
-* Run commands to access access variables and parameters from within an IOC
+* Run commands to access access variables and parameters from within an IOC.
-* Understand EPICS and e3 environment variables used when a module is configured
+* Understand EPICS and e3 environment variables used when a module is configured.
-* Combine variable commands to access path or files of any module within an IOC
+* Combine variable commands to access path or files of any module within an IOC.

 ---

 ## Running an IOC

-The following variables are defined when an IOC is running within startup scripts and iocsh.
+The following variables are defined when an IOC is running from within startup and iocsh scripts.

 ### General `iocsh.bash` variables